wbreeze/wind_and_water/_posts/2020-03-29-between-borders.md

 a courtyard area and then fifteen or so African people in a common room.

 The other side is a mirror of the first, with fewer people.
-A short, middle aged man there with grey hair, salt and pepper growth of beard on his cheeks, and a jolly, stocky figure instructs me to take off my shoe laces and put them in my bag.
+A short, middle aged man at the desk, with grey hair, salt and pepper growth of beard on his cheeks, and a jolly, stocky figure instructs me to take off my shoe laces and put them in my bag.
 Seriously?
 Yes, are you wearing a belt?
 Yes.
 Take it off and put it in the bag.
 He spots the cord I wear around my neck and wants that in the bag,